An ambitious programme geared to create a radically new architecture for the UK’s internet and telecommunications infrastructure

 Lecturer in Computer Networks and Networked Systems, Lancaster University.

-Charalampos is a Lecturer in Computer Networks and Networked Systems at Lancaster University.
+Charalampos is a Senior Lecturer in Computer Networks and Networked Systems at Lancaster University.
 He holds a Ph.D. from the Computer Laboratory, Cambridge University.
 His research focus is in network service management and orchestration, network programmability and monitoring and cloud operating systems.
 He has published more than 30 peer-reviewed papers, including highly-cited survey papers on SDN and network service orchestration.
 He has been involved in national (EPSRC: MASTS, HOMEWORK, NaaS, INTERNET, TOUCAN, INITIATE), European (OFELIA) and international (DARPA: (MRC)2) research projects.
 He is an active contributor to many popular open-source projects relevant to SDN experimentation (OFLOPS, SELENA), open hardware (Blueswitch) and cloud OS (Mirage Unikernel).

 Professor Ning Wang

 Professor in Networks, University of Surrey, 5G innovation Centre.

 Ning Wang received his PhD degree at University of Surrey in 2004 and he is currently a full-professor at the Institute for Communication Systems (ICS) at the University of Surrey.
 Ning is currently the Work Area leader of the Intelligent and High-performance Networking & Service Delivery at the 5G Innovation Centre hosted at Surrey.
 Ning's general research interests include 5G and beyond networking, Future Internet, network autonomics, multimedia content delivery, as well as Quality of Services (QoS) and Quality of Experiences (QoE).